pivotal-cf/bosh-creds-resource/README.md

 `jumpbox_port` is the port SSH is bound to (defaults to 22).

-`jumpbox_user` is the user to connect to the Jumpbox with.
+`jumpbox_username` is the user to connect to the Jumpbox with.

 `jumpbox_ssh_key` is the SSH key to authorize the user into the Jumpbox.